Chime Review: Checking & Savings

 Online-Only Banking

-Chime is a neobank that operates entirely as an online-only bank and has no brick-and-mortar bank locations.
+Chime is a neobank that operates entirely as an online-only bank with no brick-and-mortar bank locations.

-This can mean a few things for customers, but the main takeaway is that with less overhead for physical spaces and employees, online banks don’t have the same need to nickel and dime you on monthly fees.
+This can mean a few things for customers, but the primary factor is that with less overhead for physical spaces and employees, online banks don’t have the same need to nickel and dime you on monthly fees.

 Highly-Rated Mobile App